 Most stair lifts purchased today are designed for straight staircases.
 Because the track comes in small pieces that are joined together, it's easy to install track that's the exact length for anything staircase.
 If there are doorways at the top or bottom of the stairs, the track can be raised up enough so that the door can easily close.
 A straight stair lift is usually the least expensive option for stairway mobility.

 Many two-story homes have stairways that turn at either 90-degree angles, or that make a complete 180-turn to go in the opposite direction.
 These types of stairways typically have a small landing between them.
 Because of this landing, each set of stairs will have a separate track with its own chair.
 The user will have to get out of one chair when he reaches the landing, and get into the other.
 Ideally, the chairs will be close enough together and able to swivel so that the user can go from one chair to the other easily.
+As mentioned in the first paragraph, curved stair lifts are also an option and have become much more affordable in the past year.

 There's one last thing you should know about curved stair lifts.
 Before you pay the high price to have such a lift built and installed, you should realize that if a day comes when the lift is no longer needed, you're unlikely to get back any of your financial investment by selling it.
 Straight stair lifts can be removed from a home and installed somewhere else.
 If the track is too short, extra track can be added.
 If it's too long for the new staircase, the track can be cut down to fit.
 But curved stair lifts are custom-made for one specific stairway and won't fit any other set of stairs, which can make them impossible to sell.